English not your home language? No problem!

 In Years 1 and 2, it is essential that children have trainers or plimsolls (trainers are better on the grass) that fit them as part of their P.E. kit.
 We will be sending kit home half termly for checking and washing.

-If your child has earrings, please remember either to teach them how to remove them, or alternatively, supply your child with surgical tape to cover their earrings during P.E. lessons.
+If your child has earrings, please try to teach them how to remove them, this is the best solution.
+Alternatively, supply your child with surgical tape to cover their earrings during P.E. lessons.
 They can keep this in their tray.
 Any long hair must be tied back.
+Also note in general that if earrings are worn at school they must be small studs, no hoops or large earrings

 These requirements are essential to comply with Health and Safety regulations.
 Thank you.

 Please always make time to read letters from school.
 That’s the surest way of your children being happy and taking part fully in what’s on offer.
 It also helps you to know and understand what’s happening at school, and can save worries.
-Wherever possible, if you have a reply slip to return, please make sure it is given to the class teaching assistant or teacher, rather than leaving it in a book bag.
+If you have a reply slip to return, please make sure it is given to the class teaching assistant, teacher or main office, or if appropriate, put in the red ‘trips and visits’ post box in the year group’s shared area.

 ParentMail is our preferred method of communication, and we would urge you to use it if you have the internet.
 It is the most reliable way of being sure you receive letters.
 It’s also a great way of improving the flow of information to those who work full-time.
 Even if you don’t have email, if you provide ParentMail with your mobile phone number, you will be included in any informational text messages we send out.
 Once you are registered with ParentMail we will send you emails rather than paper wherever possible.
 Much better for the environment, and the school photocopying bill!
 Also, with ParentMail you never have the worry of whether you may have missed a letter if your child is absent.